rafaelrezend/rafaelrezend.github.io/_posts/2015-04-21-play-plugin-goes-workflow.markdown

 title: Play! goes Workflow
 ---

+> **Update 03.07.2020:** Jenkins Pipelines reached sufficient maturity to render this plugin deprecated.
+I'm no longer maintainer of this plugin.

-Few weeks ago I managed some time to bring the [*Play! plugin for Jenkins*](/play-plugin-jenkins.html) into the Workflow plugin.
+Few weeks ago I managed some time to bring the [*Play! plugin for Jenkins*](https://wiki.jenkins.io/display/JENKINS/Play+Framework+Plugin) into the Workflow plugin.
 Learning how this migration is done was more relevant for me than the result itself **:)**
 **Why?**